Yagisan/The-Bustling-Valley/README.md

 ![Rest_Config_Image](assets/images/Reset_Config.png)

 **Right click** on it, and select **Clear Overwrite**.
 That's it.
 The game will regenerate any needed configuration files when you next start.

+## Why is the compass npcs pointing to the wrong place ?

+The compass mod does not work correctly unless both zoom and ui scales match.
+Please set them to the same value.
+The default is 100%.

 ## Why are there trees in Ridgeside Village buildings?